cmessin02-cmyk/GeneWeaver/README.md

 These models are simplified and adapted for computational experimentation rather than biological precision.

 ---
+📍 See [ROADMAP.md](ROADMAP.md) for planned research directions and development phases.

 ## 💻 Installation & Usage (Experimental)